 Beginning in the late afternoon and continuing until well after dark, a steady stream of thousands of bedraggled pilgrims marched into town.
-They were organized into dozens and dozens of individual bands of 20-50 people, all having walked with full backpacks, while loudly playing sikuris (pan flutes) and drums, for the 50 km round-trip over two days to escort a statue of the Virgin of Candelaria down from its home high in the mountains.
+They were organized into dozens and dozens of individual bands of 20-50 people.
+They were arriving in town after a two-day 50-km round trip walk, carrying full backpacks and loudly playing sikuris (pan flutes) and drums, to escort a statue of the Virgin of Candelaria down from its home high in the mountains.
 Most were exhausted, many were drunk, and all were still playing persistently when they arrived.
 The party concluded late at night with an outdoor mass, a light show on the church, and a free hot meal for all the pilgrims.

 The next day all ornaments from the festivities were removed from the town and the church after Maundy Thursday mass.
 We enjoyed live music during lunch that included many different costumes, and instruments (some a bit dangerous!)
 We also visited the Pucará de Tilcara, a pre-Inca hilltop city that may have suffered some over-enthusiastic restorations, but still illustrated the extensive scope of the ancient city.

 Humahuaca is the namesake town for the high mountain valley, the Quebrada de Humahuaca, that we were traversing.
 In the town, there is an outsized sculpture and plaza at the top of the hill, dedicated to the Heroes of the Independence Movement.
 The indigenous peoples' role in the movement is clearly celebrated here.

 At the main town square we found a group of sculptors making large clay sculptures, one for each station of the cross, to be displayed only temporarily during Easter weekend.